-- \$65 million toward continuation of the Immigrant Relief Fund. - \$12 million for the Disaster Cash Assistance Program, contingent on the enactment of SHB 1151. - \$4.7 million provided for January through March 2021 to increase state Food Assistance Program allotments to align with federal SNAP COVID-related benefit increases. - \$9 million provided for January through June 2021 to support increased TANF caseloads due to COVID-related policy changes.
+\$65 million toward continuation of the Immigrant Relief Fund.

+- \$12 million for the Disaster Cash Assistance Program, contingent on the enactment of SHB 1151. - \$4.7 million provided for January through March 2021 to increase state Food Assistance Program allotments to align with federal SNAP COVID-related benefit increases. - \$9 million provided for January through June 2021 to support increased TANF caseloads due to COVID-related policy changes.

-SHB 1151 Bolstering economic recovery by providing public assistance to households in need (Chapter 9, Laws of 2021) Effective March 31, 2021, Section 1 of this Department requested legislation modifies the Disaster Cash Assistance Program (DCAP) to allow ESA to issue DCAP assistance more than once in a 12-month period during a state of emergency, as ordered by the Governor.
+SHB 1151 Bolstering economic recovery by providing public assistance to households in need (Chapter 9, Laws of 2021) Effective March 31, 2021, Section 1 of this Department request legislation modifies the Disaster Cash Assistance Program (DCAP) to allow ESA to issue DCAP assistance more than once in a 12-month period during a state of emergency, as ordered by the Governor.
+Effective July 1, 2022, Section 2 of this Department request legislation provides for a one-time cash benefit and five months of transitional food assistance to non-TANF families with children exiting SNAP due to increased income or voluntary closure.
+Section 3 requires the Department to begin basing the cash assistance need standard on a broadlyused national standard reflecting current household goods and services to meet basic needs as of July 1, 2022.